Human-like Object Grouping in Self-supervised Vision Transformers: Behavioral Experiment

 \subsection{Behavioral Results}

 The average subject accuracy on this task was 90\%.
 We report analyses only for trials where the subject response was correct; however, the patterns were largely the same when including both correct and incorrect trials.
 Fig.~\ref{fig:beh_exp}D shows the RT data for each condition.
 Subjects were faster to respond when the two dots were on the same object compared to when the peripheral dot was on a different object.
 This effect is known as the same-object advantage \cite{egly1994shifting}, indicating that the first dot facilitates selection of the whole object.
 This effect interacted with dot distance: we observed the fastest RTs in the close-separation same-object condition.
 When the peripheral dot was on a different object, dot separation had little effect on mean RTs, consistent with prior work \cite{roelfsema2023solving}.
+Detailed analyses of accuracy, sensitivity (d-prime), and response bias across subjects and conditions are provided in the supplementary.

 Fig.~\ref{fig:sample_trials} shows four sample trials for each condition with comparable difficulties.
 For this visualization, we first ordered the trials within each condition by RT and selected the 50th, 100th, 150th, and 200th trials.
 Notably, RTs increase with dot distance when the dots are on the same object.
 Comparing the cat images (top row) illustrates this pattern.
 When the dots are on different objects, dot separation has little effect on RTs, as seen by comparing the elephant images (bottom row).
 While average and cross-condition behavioral patterns are informative, there is also interesting variability within each condition.
 Task difficulty, and RTs, increase when there are within-object boundaries between the dots, when the dots fall on different object parts with different textures, when they are on narrower parts of the object, when they are close to object boundaries, or when multiple objects from the same category are present.
 Our behavioral dataset therefore captures the variable conditions under which humans group objects in natural scenes.
 We will test models on how well they can predict the mean RT across subjects for each trial.